alwanof/gpt2bot/README.md

 🟣   >>> You monster
 ```

-gpt2bot is a multi-turn Telegram chatbot powered by neural networks.

 The bot uses [DialoGPT](https://arxiv.org/abs/1911.00536) - a large-scale pretrained
 dialogue response generation model, which was trained by Microsoft on 147M multi-turn